| | | |

 energy expenditure, strength, and physical fitness in obese

+prepubertal girls.
 The researchers designed a longitudinal, 5-month

 strength training exercise program in which 11 healthy, obese girls

+aged 7-10 years participated.
 The girls increased their upper and lower

 extremity strength, on average, by 20%.
 However, similar results were

 not noted when energy expenditure was evaluated.
+The researchers concluded, "This long-term,

 school-based, low-volume strength training program favorably